 With over 500,000 loads of logs transported by truck each year in BC, log hauling is key to the success of the industry.
 Safe roads, vehicles and workers are vital to ensure everyone gets home safe - every day.

-The Professional Industry Driver Training Program
+Professional Industry Driver Training Program

-Professional Log Truck Driver Endorsement Program
+Professional Log Truck Driver Assessment and Endorsement Program

 Log Haulers are a high-risk group for fatigue-related MVI’s.
 Drivers must be able to react quickly, stay focused and make the right decisions to safely operate a vehicle.